GEMS-Studio/GEn/README.md

 ## On Linux:
 On Linux, you can install the dependencies with the included package managers.
 This is not an all inclusive list, so if you don't find your distro here, just Google it, but these are the most common distros.
 ### Debian and Derivatives:
-`sudo apt install libsdl2-dev libsdl2-image-dev`
+`sudo apt install gcc libsdl2-dev libsdl2-image-dev`

 ### Fedora and Derivatives:
 `sudo dnf install SDL2 SDL2-devel SDL2_Image`